 Housesitters can also work on the garden and maintain the place to a good presentable standard.
 That means that when the season kicks in and you can rent it out again you hit the ground running.

 Potential Threats to Your Unoccupied Rental Property

 Burglars are a lot smarter than you may think.
-They look for signs that show when a home is vacant.
+They look for signs that show when a home is vacant, and so any unoccupied rental property is considered fair game.
 Unfortunately, if you own a property that’s not occupied, your property has then become a burglary hot spot.
 And with the property being a vacation rental, it will have things that renters need.
 So you’ll probably have items inside like televisions, Bluetooth speakers, and other valuable items that would be a great catch for a burglar.

 Even non-typical valuable items like aluminium pipes and components from AC units are all things that burglars look for.
 Vacant properties can be easy targets.
 There are, of course, ways to prevent burglars from intruding but the fact that they know the property is vacant means that one failed attempt only means return visits until you get the property occupied.

 For some reason, people tend to think that just because no one lives in a property that they can just come in and take it over.
 And believe it or not, in certain cities, there are certain laws that actually protect squatters!
 So when you try to get them to leave, and they won’t, you then have a real problem on your hands and may have to get authorities involved.